 Our machines are designed to be used with a dedicated machine torch.
 We do not recommend using hand torches or any other torches on our machines.

-What is the benefit of the water machine?
+What are the benefits of water table extraction?

-Water machines are a cost-effective way of minimising harmful sparks and fumes that come as a result of cutting certain types of metals.
-Water machines are easy to care for, quiet, and less expensive than downdraft machines.
-Available on all machine sizes: Pro Series 1250, 2500 and 3000, water machines are a great option for many of our customers.
+Water table extraction is a cost-effective way of minimising harmful sparks and fumes that come as a result of cutting certain types of metals.
+Water table machines are easy to care for, quiet, and less expensive than downdraft machines.
+Available on the following machine sizes: Pro Series 1250, 2500, 3000 and XP 3000, water machines are a great option for many of our customers.